ahkscript/awesome-AutoHotkey/CONTRIBUTING.md

  2. After should go `-` sign.
  3. After should go short, clear, concise, and non-promotional description.
 Descriptions should follow the link, on the same line.
  4. If the item has any other related links, they should go after description.
 Like this - Forum thread: [link](http://link) .
+- Use unique anchor tags for each item in the table of contents (more about it [here](https://github.com/ahkscript/awesome-AutoHotkey/issues/12) ).

 ### Quality standards
 To stay on the list, libraries, library distributions, scripts, tools and resource should adhere to these quality standards: